 A potent blend of the world's best cold-fighting ingredients.
 It's similar to the popular fire cider recipe or master tonic recipe, but it's very unique.
 Why?
 It contains manuka honey, which makes the remedy more palatable and also has cold-fighting properties!

-- 1/2 cup Bragg's apple cider vinegar (or similar)
+- 1/2 cup organic apple cider vinegar (such as Bragg's, with the Mother)

 - 6-8 cloves crushed garlic